How to Merge VCF Files: Free Tool + Duplicate Removal Guide (2026)

 There are several approaches to detecting duplicates.
 Exact name matching is simple but misses "John Smith" vs "Smith, John."
 Email matching is the most reliable since email addresses tend to be unique.
 Phone number matching works well but you need to normalize the numbers first by removing dashes, spaces, and country codes.
 Fuzzy matching uses more advanced algorithms to catch near-duplicates.

-Our online tool uses a combined fingerprint of normalized name + email + phone for reliable duplicate detection.
+The browser-based tool uses a combined fingerprint of normalized name + email + phone for reliable duplicate detection.

 vCard Version Conflicts